gera2ld/h5player/README.md

     Lyric of the song.
 May be something like `[00:00]foo\n[00:05]bar\n...`.

 * `play`(*int* index)
-  start playing the *index*-th song.
+  Start playing the *index*-th song.

 When the play status is changed, a `PlayerEvent` will be fired with its `detail` set to an object with following attributes:

 * `player`
-  the `Player` object that is related to this event
+  The `Player` object that is related to this event

 * `type`
   `'play'` or `'pause'`